whatsupmailbox/whatsupmailbox.github.io/_posts/2015-06-05-Popsugar-Must-Have-Special-Edition-Summer-2015-Box-Review.md

 <br>

-<p><b>VERDICT:</b> I loved every single item from this box and I'm so glad I bought it (I was contemplating since the last Special Edition box was less than stellar).
+<p><b>My Thoughts:</b> I loved every single item from this box and I'm so glad I bought it (I was contemplating since the last Special Edition box was less than stellar).
 Everything is perfect for summer and definitely fits in with their sailing theme.
 The total value came up to $323.5 which is triple the cost of this box!
 The bag and bracelet alone made this a win for me.
 I think Popsugar nailed it this time.</p>

 *The POPSUGAR Special Edition Must Have Summer Box is now sold out, but if you're interested in getting the monthly <a href="http://popsugar-must-have.evyy.net/c/164125/137737/2706" target="_blank">POPSUGAR Must Have Box</a> subscription you can subscribe <a href="http://popsugar-must-have.evyy.net/c/164125/137737/2706" target="_blank">here</a> and use coupon code "MUSTHAVE5" to save $5 off your first box!